beaabrahamsson/beaabrahamsson/README.md

 ### Hi there 👋

-This Github was created for the course *Webbutveckling II* and I am currently learning about Git and Github.
+This Github was created for the course *Webbutveckling II* where I am currently learning about Git and Github.

 <!--
 **beaabrahamsson/beaabrahamsson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.